ipld/specs/design/sorted-tree.md

 Chunker Settings

-* HASH_TAIL_SIZE: The size, in bytes, of the tail to be used for a calculating the close.
+* TARGET_SIZE: The size, in bytes, of the tail to be used for a calculating the close.
-* HASH_TAIL_CLOSE: The highest integer that will close a chunk.

 Leaf Chunker Settings